PhosCity/muxsh/README.md

 * Sort both the stdout and stderr of SubKt and present them less verbosely.
 * Redo the last mux (single or mutiple episodes) with a flag.
 * If you want to watch the original output of Subkt for the last mux you did, you can easily do so with a flag.
 * Support for alternate folder structure.
-[Read more about alternate folder structure here.](#Alernate Folder Structure.)
+[Read more about alternate folder structure here.](#Alternate Folder Structure.)

 # Installation

 Clone this repo and copy the script to path.
 Conversely create an alias in your shell that points to the location of the script.
-Install from pypi:

 # Usage
 You can simply run the script without any arguments or run with the flags as shown below.
 The first run of the script will prompt you to create a config or you can create one yourself.
 The sample config is in the repo.
 The config should be located at `${XDG_CONFIG_HOME}\muxkt\config`.